alexfernandez/alexfernandez.github.io/2022/kubernetes-right-tool.md

 He does not want to bother his friend the engineer, plus he fears the price tag.
-So he builds a really huge plank of wood, using lots and lots of wood.
+So he builds a really huge plank of wood (3), using lots and lots of wood.
 This takes forever and he is not really happy with the result.
 Also it is now taller than a cow, so the cows cannot get on top of it;
 He needs a cumbersome tapered structure at the ends.

-The engineer comes by and suggests a simple cable-stayed bridge, which would not be a huge investment compared to all the materials needed.
+The engineer comes by and suggests a simple cable-stayed bridge, which would not be a huge investment compared to all the materials already used: poured concrete and steel cables.

 ## Conclusion